marcsello/blog/posts/extending-wiremod/content.md

 I have also discovered, that connections does not get closed after you delete the E2 chip.
 I could only terminate the connection by quitting from the game.
 So the server must close the connection eventually or the game will keep up the connection indefinitely, as there are no way to manually interrupt a pending HTTP request!

 But the initial success in single-player didn't hold up much in multiplayer.
 On my own server with default settings, **I couldn't make a request that lasted longer than 1 minute**.
 When I went above just a few milliseconds, the request became unsuccessful.
 This isn't great...
 Firing an HTTP request every 63 sec could be considered spamming by some administrators, which may lead to consequences.

-I was also curious how would multiple E2 chips affect each-other.
+I was also curious, how would multiple E2 chips affect each-other.
-And strangely enough, they did disturb each-other, but instead of the 3 second delay, it seemed initially that the individual chips had to wait a lot longer to get a chance to make a request.
+So I've spawned a few of them, and strangely enough, they did disturb each-other, but instead of the 3 second delay, it seemed initially that the individual chips had to wait a lot longer to get a chance to make a request.
 But after a few minutes these delays normalized, and all E2 chips were seemingly able to make a request.

 ![in-game screenshot of several E2 chips all making HTTP connections](test_farm.jpg "Testing concurrency, the red light means that a request is in progress.")